 I wonder how long it’s been since someone was killed in the Court?
 Hasn’t happened in my lifetime, certainly.

 Those priests were hiding things.
-Why had the intruder released a distraction--particularly such an expensive one--if he was going to simply run away?
-He’d had little trouble fighting the guards he’d run across, of that Lightsong had little doubt.
+Why had the intruder released a distraction--particularly such an expensive one--if he was simply going to run away?
+He’d had little trouble fighting the guards he’d run across.
 The servants of the Returned were not soldiers or warriors.
 So, why had he turned back so easily?

 All good questions.
 Good questions that he, of all people, shouldn’t have bothered to wonder about.
 And yet, he did.